 Goblet cell carcinomas (GCC) are rare neuroendocrine tumours that develop in the appendix.
 More specifically, they develop in goblet cells, which are responsible for mucus secretion and production.

-GCCs demonstrate a unique combination of both neuroendocrine cells and adenocarcinomaa cancer that grows in gland tissue cells, which are cancerous cells that develop from mucus-producing cells.
+GCCs demonstrate a unique combination of both neuroendocrine cells and adenocarcinomacancer arising from mucus-producing glands in organs cells, which are cancerous cells that develop from mucus-producing cells.
 They tend to be more aggressive than classic neuroendocrine tumours, but are classified and staged as carcinomas of the appendix.

 For more information on GCCs, please refer to the Rare Cancers Australia Goblet Cell Carcinoma (GCC) page.